peterwwillis/palvella/DESIGN.md

 Once the request comes back successfully, a new Authentication item is created for that identity, which can then be used with Authorization and Permission to validate a request.

+###### Plugins: Category: Authentication: Parameters
-An Authentication exposes a set of methods used to determine authorization status.
+An Authentication exposes a set of methods used to determine authorization status:
-Example methods:
- - `config.host`: A host to connect to in order to request authentication.
+ - `host`: A host to connect to in order to request authentication.

 Authentication plugins expose Identity, which is a combination of metadata that can be used later within the application to authorize requests.
 Some example properties of an
 Identity:
- - `config.name`: The name of this authentication plugin. (example: "Localhost")
+ - `name`: The name of this authentication plugin. (example: "Localhost")
- - `config.type`: The type of this authentication plugin. (example: localhost)
+ - `type`: The type of this authentication plugin. (example: localhost)
- - `config.domain`: A logical grouping of identities.
+ - `domain`: A logical grouping of identities.
- - `config.credential`: A credential to pass to the authentication system to validate.
+ - `credential`: A credential to pass to the authentication system to validate.
  - `status`: Whether the identity has been successfully authenticated or not.

+---
 ##### Plugins: Category: Authorization

 Authorization plugins provide a means to determine if a component of the system is authorized